Suddenly (Toni Braxton song)

-"Suddenly" is a song by American R&B singer–songwriter Toni Braxton, released internationally in February 2006 as the lead single from the European edition of her fifth studio album, Libra (2005).
+"Suddenly" is a song by American R&B singer–songwriter Toni Braxton, released internationally in February 2006 as the lead single from the European edition of her sixth studio album, Libra (2005).
 Written and produced by Richard Marx, it failed to make the charts anywhere.
 The track features Chris Botti on the trumpet, and was originally planned to appear on his 2005 album To Love Again: The Duets.
 Marx recorded this song as a duet with Braxton for his 2008 studio release Sundown and would later release it as a solo track on Now And Forever: The Ballads (2014) and yet as a different version on Beautiful Goodbye (2014).

 Track listing

 All tracks written and produced by Richard Marx.

 Personnel

 Credits adapted from liner notes of Libra.